Santi-I-Guess/Pamap/README.md

   in videogames

 # Input File Syntax
+The input file has a syntax such that specifying a connection should be as easy and unprone to error as possible.

 A given file input file has each "trail" as a series of points inside square brackets.
 Consecutive points inside a given pathway will automatically be connectd with an edge.